 Goshen College has partnered with Parchment to offer students and alumni a secure, electronic way to request and send transcripts.
 It’s easy to use; it’s secure; and it’s available 24/7.

-Parchment will deliver your official transcript anywhere you need it to go – other colleges and universities, scholarship organizations, and employers.
-Official copies of transcripts must go directly from Parchment to educational institutions.
-Note: copies mailed to the student/alumni are no longer considered official.
+Parchment will deliver your official transcript anywhere you need it to go – other colleges and universities, scholarship organizations, employers, or to you.
+Be mindful that most educational institutions require official copies to go directly from Parchment to the institution and that copies submitted directly by the student/alumni may not be accepted as official.
 Transcripts can be sent in either electronic or hard copy format.
+There is a $7 fee per official transcript.

 Your first step is to create an account with Parchment.
 We STRONGLY suggest you use a personal e-mail account, not your goshen.edu account, when registering.
 If you ever forget your password, it is this e-mail they will send a new password to.
 Also, TO AVOID DELAYS IN PROCESSING, please enter as much information as possible, e.g. full name (when you last attended GC), student ID number, date of birth and last four digits of your Social Security Number (SSN).